 1. Pumpkin Hummus

-Hummus is one of the most versatile snacks, taking on pretty much whatever flavor you choose.
-Make this version using pureed pumpkin and chickpeas, creating a dip rich in fiber and vitamins A and C. Serve with veggie sticks or whole-grain crackers.Β
+Hummus is one of the most versatile Halloween party snacks, taking on pretty much whatever flavor you choose.
+Make this version using pureed pumpkin and chickpeas, creating a dip rich in fiber and vitamins A and C. Serve with veggie sticks or whole-grain crackers.

 2. Monster Guacamole

 Mash avocado with lime, cilantro, and garlic, adding black olives as eyes for a "monster" look.
-Packed with healthy fats and potassium, it's a party favorite with tortilla chips or veggie sticks.
+Packed with healthy fats and potassium, it's a favorite among Halloween snack ideas with tortilla chips or veggie sticks.

 3. Witch’s Fingers Carrot Sticks

 Sometimes all it takes is one simple addition to make a healthy plate spooky.
 Carrot sticks topped with sliced almonds as "nails" are fun and crunchy.
-They're rich in beta-carotene, promoting eye health, and pair well with a low-fat ranch dip (or your guacamole above!).Β
+These Halloween snacks are rich in beta-carotene, promoting eye health, and pair well with a low-fat ranch dip (or your guacamole above!).

 4. Spooky Fruit Skewers

 Alternate grapes and blueberries (or whatever fruits you have on hand) on skewers, adding candy eyes for a creepy touch.
-This snack is antioxidant-packed and low-calorie.
+This is one of the top spooky snacks that’s antioxidant-packed and low-calorie.

 5. Apple Monsters

 Cut apple slices and slather them each with peanut butter mouths and sunflower seed teeth.
-This snack offers fiber and protein, making it tasty and nutrient-dense.
+These Halloween party snacks offer fiber and protein, making them tasty and nutrient-dense.

 6. Ghostly Popcorn

 Air-popped popcorn, sprinkled with smoked paprika and nutritional yeast for a cheesy flavor, is low in calories, high in fiber, and a great source of B vitamins.
-Toss in some candy corn for more Halloween flair.Β
+Toss in some candy corn into these Halloween snacks for more festive flair.

 7. Jack-o'-Lantern Stuffed Peppers